Hardik-Malaviya/Cyclistic_Bike_Share_2020_Q1/README.md

 * Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

 ### Data Sources:
+The primary dataset used for this analysis is the "Divvy_Trips_2020_Q1" [Download](https://divvy-tripdata.s3.amazonaws.com/index.html)

 ### Hypothesis and Clear goal: